adelowo/portfolio/_posts/2015-12-14-the-need-to-use-a-template-engine.md

 > Separation of concerns leads to great flexibility when updating the design of your web application as nothing is guaranteed to break.

 2.) **Security** : First of all,let me state that PHP is **secure** as a language but it lacks automatic data escaping but so does those Ruby, Python and other "hip languages".
-Since learning to program, my paranoia has gone up 186% (I've always been 100% paranoid from the womb) due to the fact that you can't evade the **bad guys** and the __good guys with good intentions that end up doing bad things to your web app__.
+Since learning to program, my paranoia has gone up 186% (I've always been 100% paranoid!!) due to the fact that you can't evade the **bad guys** and the __good guys with good intentions that end up doing bad things to your web app__.
 In preparing for the worst, "getting caught sleeping" is not what we wish for, not even in our worst nightmares.
 Here comes twig again to save the day and a major reason why i'd never ever write a web app again without a template engine (well if a gun was put to my balls,I probably would...just don't count on that).

 {% highlight php %}